Continuing Education Activity

 - Prescription vs. non-prescription opioid addiction

-- The belief that addiction and dependence on opioids is synonymous
+- The belief that addiction and dependence on opioids are synonymous

-- The belief that opioid addiction is a psychologic problem instead related to a chronic painful disease
+- The belief that opioid addiction is a psychological problem instead related to a chronic painful disease

-With a long history of misunderstanding, poor society, provider education, and inconsistent laws, the prescription of opioids has resulted in significant societal challenges that will only resolve with significant education and training.
+With a long history of misunderstanding, poor society, provider education, and inconsistent laws, prescribing opioids has resulted in significant societal challenges that will only resolve with significant education and training.

 Misuse of Controlled Substances

 Unfortunately, the misuse of controlled substances resulting in morbidity and mortality is rampant.
-According to the National Survey on Drug Use and Health,2016, performed by the U.S. Department of Health and Human Services, over 10 million people misuse prescription pain medications, and over 2 million misuse sedatives, stimulants, and tranquilizers each year.
-The same study found that the most common reason for misuse is for the treatment of physical pain.
+According to the National Survey on Drug Use and Health, 2016, performed by the US Department of Health and Human Services, over 10 million people misuse prescription pain medications, and over 2 million misuse sedatives, stimulants, and tranquilizers each year.
+The same study found that the most common reason for misuse is for treating physical pain.
 The Center for Disease Control estimates more than 40,000 people die each year die from an opioid overdose.

-There are three common classes of controlled substances commonly misused: opioids, depressants, and stimulants.
+Three common classes of controlled substances are commonly misused: opioids, depressants, and stimulants.

 Opioids are prescribed for pain control by binding to mu-opioid receptors in the central nervous system reducing pain signals to the brain as well as receptors in the GI tract and respiratory system, and are used to treat pain, diarrhea, and cough.

 Codeine - One of the most commonly taken opioid medications.
 It is at the center of the opioid addiction problem in the United States and thus is highly regulated.
-Its main indication is for pain and cough.
+Its main indications are pain and cough.